 He said the group was 'geared toward building up the whole man, spiritually, physically and socially."
 Ukegbu said the attendance at last year's concert was around 350 to 400 people, but this year's turnout is expected to exceed that number due to community involvement.
 Senate voted 23-2 with one abstention and one conflict of interest to allocate \$1,200 for Tau Kappa Epsilon's skeet shoot, which will raise money for the Waco Alzheimer's Association Teams of three to five participants can register for \$125 a team, which includes lunch catered by George's.
-The event will be held from 2 tol0 p.m.
+The event will be held from 2 to10 p.m.
 April 27 at the Waco Skeet and Trap Club.
-"It's a great event, and I'd like everyone to join a team SALSA from page 1 like Latin Dance Society to be the leader in bringing this to Waco and Baylor," he said.
-"LDS (Latin Dance Society) has fundraised and gone to great lengths to get these instructors.
-"We have traveled to learn from them and monitor so that we can bring high-quality instructors to this event."
-Luera said the dancers are professionals who do this for a living.
+"It's a great event, and I'd like everyone to join a team SALSA from page 1 Waco and Baylor," he said.

-"They have developed techniques that support beginners as they begin to learn the basics of salsa from learning the beat of the music to leading and following advanced steps, she said.
-The dance companies will perform Saturday at the North Village Residential Community and will include different forms of Latin dance.
-Dancers from across Texas are invited.
-"We hope to create an interest for salsa here in Waco so that in the future this event can be sponsored by companies and serve as a massive dance experience with several companies attending, including renowned DJs and live "I didn't want to create a legalistic environment, but I did want to lay down some ground rules."
-John Nicholson Lake Jackson senior and come out," said Lake Jackson senior John Nicholson.
+structors.

+a living.

+she said.

+like Latin Dance Society to be

+the leader in bringing this to

+has fundraised and gone to

+great lengths to get these infrom them and monitor so that

+we can bring high-quality inprofessionals who do this for

+niques that support beginners

+as they begin to learn the basics of salsa from learning the

+beat of the music to leading

+The dance companies will

+perform Saturday at the North

+Village Residential Community and will include different

+forms of Latin dance.
+Dancers

+from across Texas are invited.

+est for salsa here in Waco so

+that in the future this event

+can be sponsored by companies and serve as a massive

+dance experience with several

+companies attending, including renowned DJs and live

+"We hope to create an interand following advanced steps,

+structors to this event."

+"LDS (Latin Dance Society)

+"We have traveled to learn

+Luera said the dancers are

+"They have developed tech-

+"I didn't want to create a legalistic environment, but I did want to lay down some ground rules."

+John Nicholson Lake Jackson senior

+and come out," said Lake Jackson senior John Nicholson.

 Senate voted to pass a resolution asking the administration to open the Baylor Sciences Building 24 hours a day, as well as one asking that an ATM be installed in the Clifton Robinson Tower.

 It also passed a resolution requesting that a permanent student section be created inside the Baylor Ballpark regardless of the opponent.

-Senate also passed a support resolution expressing condolences which will be sent to bands," Infante said.
+Senate also passed a support resolution expressing condolences which will be sent to

-He said the Salsa Congress benefits students by "exposing them to a different world."
-"It shows them culture through dance and allows them to meet many other people that could possibly become "It allows people to network, not only with Baylor people, but with the Waco community and individuals from other cities. having fun is the main point of the event.

-She also recommended people attend the Saturday workshops because students can learn a lot from them.
-To participate, Baylor students will need their I.D. and a "willingness to dance," se said.
-The salsa workshops will begin at 10 a.m.
-Saturday in Rena Marrs McLean Gymnasium.
-A schedule of events is available on the Web Site at http://salsapower.co/cities/ us/wacotx.htm.
+He said the Salsa Congress

+"It shows them culture

+benefits students by "exposing

+through dance and allows

+them to meet many other people that could possibly become

+work, not only with Baylor

+people, but with the Waco

+community and individuals

+having fun is the main point

+and for people to be excited

+Luera said learning and

+"I hope to see a big turn out

+She also recommended

+To participate, Baylor stu-

+The salsa workshops will

+A schedule of events is

+people attend the Saturday

+workshops because students

+dents will need their I.D. and

+a "willingness to dance," se

+begin at 10 a.m.
+Saturday in

+Rena Marrs McLean Gymnaavailable on the Web Site at

+http://salsapower.co/cities/

+us/wacotx.htm.

+can learn a lot from them.

+from other cities.

+about it," Luera said.

+of the event.

-their great friends," he said.
+"It allows people to nettheir great friends," he said.